League Rules

 HCP 1 11 17 9 7 5 13 15 3

-B Bird Par Par Bogey Bogey Triple Bird Par Par -1 Points
+B Bird Par Par Bogey Bogey Triple Par Par Par -3 points

 C Par Bogey Par Double Bird Par Bird Bird Par 3 Points

-Points are awarded based on each players own handicap or their NET score on each hole.
-Player A will win this week’s competition based on the fact that they pared the no. 1 handicap hole.
+Points are awarded based on each player’s own handicap or their NET score on each hole.
+Player A will win this week’s competition because they pared the no. 1 handicap hole.
 Using the tie breaking method.

 Weekly Competition.
 All golfers present each week will be playing against all other golfers who are present for the “weekly” prize money based on that week’s results only.
 The weekly winner will receive $25.00.
 In the event of a tie, the tie breaker will be determined based on a comparison of the score cards from the hardest handicap hole to the easiest.
 There will be no set tee times.
 Golfers should group into foursomes and will tee off on a first come, first ready to go basis.

-The computer will determine who is in a certain flight based on handicap and dividing the league by a third.
-For example, the league has 75 players, the 25 lowest handicap players for the week will compete for the A flight, the next 25 highest handicap players for the B flight, and the next 25 highest handicap players fir the C flight.
-A player will be placed in their flight after 3 weeks of scores.
+The computer will determine who is in a certain flight based on handicap and dividing the league by four.
+For example, the league has 80 players, the 20 lowest handicap players for the week will compete for the A flight, the next 20 highest handicap players for the B flight, the next 20 highest handicap players for the C flight and the next 20 seniors/high scorers will be in Flight D. A player will be placed in their flight after 3 weeks of scores.

-There will be winners from all three flights.
-This process means that the A players will be competing against the A flight, while the B flight competing against the B players, C flight playing against C players.
-Basically now we will have more people winning money.
+There will be winners from all four flights.
+This process means that the A players will be competing against the A flight, while the B flight competing against the B players, C flight playing against C players and D Flight seniors playing D flight players.
+Basically, now we will have more people winning money.

 Closest to the Pin.
 Each week we will have a closest to the pin tournament on BOTH par 3’s, the first and the second, on each side.
 The closest individual ON THE GREEN to each pin will win $20.00.